A-Z Artist Index Compilations Record Labels Media

 Katmandu in March 1981

 They released a single on the local Spider label the same year.
 It is superb and the band attracted much interest from the major labels.
 A follow-up single was recorded in early 1981 for one of the majors (the band's preferred choice of A-side was "Just Trying To Get My Act Together") but it never materialised.
 In fact nothing came of the contact with the majors and the lineup splintered.
-Katmandu moved back to Belfast where by 1982 were playing the same venues where they began five years earlier.
+Katmandu moved back to Belfast.

 Katmandu continue to perform to this day.
 Many musicians have been through the ranks of the band.
 Trevor Hutchinson & Peter McKinney played with The Waterboys in 1986 and recorded with them at Windmill Lane for a BP Fallon Orchestra session.
-Trevor Hutchinson later joined the band (?).
-Peter McKinney was later in The 4 Of Us.
+Peter McKinney later joined The Fountainhead (1986-87) and The 4 Of Us.
+Belfast bassist Nick Scott later joined the band, eventually leaving to join Van Morrison's band - and he still gigs with Martyn and the boys from time to time.
 Drummer John Lee of Blue Steam and The Tearjerkers was with the band at one point.
+Shorty O'Kane also fronted Shorty & The Heartbeats.

 There are many unreleased studio recordings which those who've heard them claim are far superior to the single.
 Titles include "Don't Let Me Stop You", "Complicated Game", "I'm Glad I'm Me", "Money Is The Magic Wand" and "Gimme The Gimmick" among many others.